✓ Updated May 2026

 Frequently Asked Questions

-When is the absolute best time to visit the Garden Route to catch the whales and avoid the biggest crowds?
+When is the absolute best time to visit the Garden Route if I want to see whales and avoid the biggest crowds?

-For a sweet spot combining whale watching and manageable crowds, aim for late August through October.
-This is peak Southern Right whale season, and while it's popular, it's generally less frantic than the December/January summer holidays.
-You'll still get fantastic weather for exploring, but with a slightly more relaxed vibe.
+For a sweet spot combining whale watching and fewer crowds, aim for late August to early October.
+This is peak Southern Right whale season, and while it's popular, it's generally less frenetic than the December/January summer holidays.
+You'll still get lovely weather, perfect for exploring the forests and beaches, but with a more relaxed vibe.

 How many days do you need in Garden Route, South Africa?